-Whether you want to come as a angler companion, book a custom/self-directed experience, register for our Arctic Photography Adventure or simply come to bear witness to the natural beauty; the animals; the living landscape and display of northern lights will leave you awestruck.
+Whether you want to come as a angler companion, book a custom/self-directed experience, register for our Arctic Photography Workshop or simply come to bear witness to the natural beauty; the animals; the living landscape and display of northern lights will leave you awestruck.

 The scenery is incredible, in the summer, this is the land where the sun never sets and in the autumn the aurora dance in the sky.
 The beauty of the barrens captivates all who travel the distance to experience it.

 Quite the contrary to the definition of 'barren' and notion that the barren lands is flat and lifeless!
 Peterson's Point Lake Lodge (PPLL) is located on the south-west end of Point Lake where the taiga shield meets the barrens (southern arctic ecozone).
 Stunted forests grow in sheltered areas and valleys until they merge with the rolling hills created from glacial retreat.
 This unique eco-system provides the environment for many animals, birds and fish species to call home, some only inhabit the area seasonally, like us!
 Thankfully, not much has changed since the glaciers moved over this area to create this awe-inspiring landscape.